Chittagong armoury raid: Background

-The raid
+Raid

 The plan was put into action at 22:00 on 18 April 1930.
 The police armoury was captured by a group of revolutionaries led by Ganesh Ghosh, while another group of ten men led by Lokenath Bal took the Auxiliary Forces armoury.
 Some 65 people took part in the raid, undertaken in the name of Indian Republican Army, Chittagong Branch.
 They failed to locate ammunition but did succeed in cutting telephone and telegraph wires and disrupting train movements.

 About 16 of the group captured the European club's headquarters (in Pahartali, now the Railway Office next to Shahjahan Field) but there were few club members present because of it being Good Friday.
 Upon learning of the situation, the Europeans were able to get the alarm out to troops, which the revolutionaries had not expected.
 After the raids, the revolutionaries gathered outside the police armoury, where Sen took a military salute, hoisted a national flag, and proclaimed a Provisional Revolutionary Government.
 The revolutionaries left Chittagong town before dawn and marched towards the Chittagong hill ranges, looking for a safe place to hide.

-A few of the members including Ganesh Ghosh, Ananta Singh and the teenagers Ananda Gupta and Jeebon Ghoshal were elsewhere, and almost captured at Feni railway station but managed to escape.
+A few of the members – including Ganesh Ghosh, Ananta Singh and the teenagers Ananda Gupta and Jeebon Ghoshal – were elsewhere, and were almost captured at Feni railway station but managed to escape.
 Later they stayed in hiding in a house in Chandannagar.

 Aftermath

 After a few days, the police traced some of the revolutionaries.
 They were surrounded by several thousand troops while they took shelter in Jalalabad hills near Chittagong Cantonment on the afternoon of 22 April 1930.
 Over 80 troops and 12 revolutionaries were killed in the ensuing gunfight in the Battle of Jalalabad Hills.
 Sen dispersed his men to neighbouring villages in small groups and thus some escaped.
 A few fled to Calcutta while some were arrested.
 An intense crackdown on the resistance ensued.
 Ananta Singh gave himself up in Calcutta coming away from his hiding place in Chandannagar, to be close to the young teenagers captured and under trial in Chittagong.
-A few months later, Police Commissioner Charles Tegart surrounded their hideout and in the ensuing exchange of fire, Jiban Ghoshal was killed.
+A few months later, Police Commissioner Charles Tegart surrounded their hideout and, in the ensuing exchange of fire, Jiban Ghoshal was killed.

 Some of the revolutionaries managed to reorganise.
 On 24 September 1932, Debi Prasad Gupta, Monoranjan Sen, Rajat Sen, Swadesh Roy, Phanindra Nandi and Subodh Chaudhary led by Pritilata Waddedar, attacked the Pahartali European Club, killing one woman and injuring several police officials.
 However, the plan was not entirely successful.
 The revolutionaries fled after the attack, but Pritilata, who got wounded, consumed cyanide to evade arrest and killed herself.
 The police searched the rest of the absconders.
 In Kalarpole encounter Deba Gupta, Monoranjan Sen, Rajat Sen and Swadeshranjan Ray were killed while the other two, Subodh and Phani, were wounded and arrested.
 During 1930–1932, 22 officials and 220 others were killed by revolutionaries in separate incidents.
 Debi Prasad Gupta's brother was sentenced to transportation for life.